amoodie/paper_resources/Moodie_deltaiclobebuilding/readme.md

-This file provides documentation to the wrapper used to explore the model develop​ed in "Modeling deltaic lobe-building cycles and avulsions of the Yellow River delta, China" (Moodie et al., in prep).
+This file provides documentation to the wrapper used to explore the model develop​ed in "Modeling deltaic lobe-building cycles and avulsions of the Yellow River delta, China" (Moodie et al., 2019).
 See manuscript for a complete description of the model framework and parameterization. _Documentation for specific portions of the model code is included as line comments throughout the source code._

 <img src="./private/demo_lobe.png" alt="Demo image of lobe growth" width="600" align="middle">